krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     credentials will fail if the client machine does not have a keytab.
 The default value is false.

+**client_aware_channel_bindings**
+    If this flag is true, then all application protocol authentication requests will be flagged to indicate that the application supports channel bindings when operating over a secure channel.
+The default value is false.

 .. _realms:

 [realms]